+351 965 133 699 travel@hodophileexperience.com

 Habitat: Mountain Rain Forest

-After heavy breakfast from your lodge, your guide will brief you on the day.
+After an early breakfast from your lodge, your guide will brief you on the day.

 Distance: Approximately 12.5 km